-"I know, but things have been a little weird between us lately and you couldn't care less."
-Rory says, realizing who she was talking to.
+"I know, but things have been a little weird between us lately, and you couldn't care less."
+Rory says, remembering who she is speaking to.

 "Oh, yes, I could."

-Rory takes a deep breath.
+Rory sighs.
 "I just think Dean will read something into this."

 "I think you should keep looking."

 "Anywhere."
 Jess shrugs.
 "Things you lose are usually right in front of your face.
 Check the house again."

 "No. I tore that room apart.
 It's not there."
 Rory says, stubbornly.

 "Fine.
 Give up.
 No biggie."
 Jess says.
 "Dean will just have to get over it."

 Rory sighs again.
 "I'll go look again."
 She says, and goes inside the house.